openeuler-mirror/stratovirt/docs/config_guidebook.md

 * read_only: whether virtio block device is read-only.
 If not set, default is false.
 * direct: open block device with `O_DIRECT` mode.
 If not set, default is true.
 * iothread: indicate which iothread will be used, if not specified the main thread will be used. (optional)
-* iops: used to limit IO operations for block device. (optional)
+* throttling.iops-total: used to limit IO operations for block device. (optional)
+* if: drive type, for block drive, it should be `none`.
+If not set, default is `none` (optional)
 * format: the format of block image, default value `raw`.
 NB: currently only `raw` is supported. (optional) If not set, default is raw.